facebookarchive/Polygames/README.md

 the `--game_options="Board Size/19x19"` argument.

-Note that the convert command only takes game options into account if some form of `--game_options` is explicitly provided among the command line arguments, even if the goal is to convert a model into one compatible with the default options.
-For example, if a model was first trained for `--game_options=Board Size/19x19`, and the goal is to convert it into one for the default board size of 15x15, it is still necessary to provide either `--game_options` (without any values after it) or `--game_options=Board Size/15x15`
+Note that the convert command only takes game options into account if some form of `--game_options` is explicitly provided among the command line arguments.
+This means that, if a model was first trained for `--game_options=Board Size/19x19`, and the goal is to convert it into one for the default board size of 15x15, it is still necessary to provide either `--game_options` (without any values after it) or `--game_options=Board Size/15x15`